rasmartins/typemux/docs/configuration.md

 1. Check the [Language Reference](reference.md) for syntax
 2. Review [examples](examples.md) for similar use cases
-3. Enable verbose output to see what TypeMux is doing
+3. Enable verbose output to see what TypeMUX is doing
 4. File an issue on [GitHub](https://github.com/rasmartins/typemux/issues)

 ## See Also

-- [Language Reference](reference.md) - Complete TypeMux syntax and annotations
+- [Language Reference](reference.md) - Complete TypeMUX syntax and annotations
 - [Tutorial](tutorial.md) - Step-by-step guide
 - [Quick Start](quickstart.md) - Get started in 5 minutes
 - [Examples](examples.md) - Real-world examples